coolguy-codin-Rydham/WeatherAppBootstrap/README.md

 Well If this Project helps get me a cup of coffee :).

-PS: O hate Bootstrap.
+PS: I hate Bootstrap.
 Please hate it with me.